kgardea0/.RevProject2/README.md

 •	Configure IntelliJ or IDE of your choice to work with the appropriate version of JDK.

-•	Run from within IDE.
+•	Run from within preferred IDE.

 ## Usage